 - Hellsing has a secret Vatican organization known as Section XIII: Iscariot.
 They're a creepy bunch.

 - Light Yagami was trying to invoke this trope when he had Ryuk add a fake rule to the Death Note's directions.
 The "thirteen day rule" stated that anyone who wrote a name in the Death Note and did not keep writing names would die after thirteen days.
 This retroactively "proved" Light's and Misa's innocence after their confinement, and Light was noticeably angered when Mello disproved it.
 In the films, Light considers it critical enough that he was willing to murder his own father to preserve the illusion.

 - This trope is invoked in Legend of Galactic Heroes.
 The Alliance's 13th Fleet, under the control of Yang Wenli, is a Ragtag Bunch of Misfits, originally only half the size of other fleets and composed of raw recruits and remnants of devastated forces.
 However, they're anything but unlucky due to Wenli's tactical genius.

 - Meldy marked Juvia as the 13th member of Fairy Tail to kill, due to viewing her as a weakling.
 Then Meldy says that Gray, Juvia's crush, is the one she wants to kill most of all because he hurt Ultear.
 Oops.

-- In Natsume Yuujinchou, Taki's curse involved the last 13 names she said being killed (which Nyanko comments it to be a merciless number).
+- In Natsume Yuujinchou, Taki's curse involved the owners of the last 13 names she said being killed (to which Nyanko comments it to be a merciless number).

 - Tokyo Ghoul uses this quite often, usually in combination with Tarot Motifs.
 Yamori and Juuzou are both associated with the number '13', and both are noted for their exceptionally violent tendencies.
 The 13th Ward is also noted to be an extremely violent area, with many dangerous Ghouls including Yamori and (in the Prequel) Serial Killer Lantern.